cihat/cihat/README.md

 <h3> Welcome to my Github Profile 👋 </h3>
 <h5>Hello, this is <b>Cihat Salik</b></h5>
 <p>
-   I'm a curious software developer and a Computer Science student.
-I like open source development, enjoying developing clone projects and new technologies.
-You can find my projects on Github.
-JavaScript technologies interest me.
+   I am an inquisitive software engineer and a recent graduate in Computer Science.
+I have a passion for open-source development and take pleasure in creating projects inspired by existing ones while exploring emerging technologies.
 </p>
 <details>
    <summary><b>More...</b></summary>